jacobm2000/Fishing-Log/README.md

 # Fishing-Log
-Simple flask app with a database that allows users to log fish they caught and also see other users logs.
-With each log users can add info about their catch aswell as a picture.
-All of their logs are displayed on their home page and a similar view only version of others logs is easily accesable using the lookup page
+Simple flask app with a database that allows users to create a profile and log catches to their profile.
+Users can also view other's profiles using the lookup fuctionality.
+This will lead the user to a view similar to their own homepage but the ability to insert or remove logs is not present.
 ##  Screenshots

  ### Login Page